dns-stats/draft-dns-capture-format/draft-ietf-dnsop-dns-capture-format-01.md

 A FIFO structure is used to hold the Q/R data items during processing.

+## Matching Queries and Responses

+If a response has a Secondary ID, it matches the earliest query with the same Primary and Secondary IDs.
+If a response does not have a Secondary ID, it matches the earliest query with the same Primary ID, regardless of whether that query has a Secondary ID or not.

+A query that does not have a Secondary ID can only be matched by a response that does not have a Secondary ID.

 ## Output

 The output is a list of Q/R data items.
 Both the Query and Response elements are optional in these items,